cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2011-06-05
+    Added 10-point Multitouch to kernel (thanks to The_Double and hoss_n2) Added overclock (1.4GHz) and undevolt (thanks to Richard Trip and Koxudaxi) Added Voodoo Sound V9 (thanks to Supercurio and Richard Trip) Switched to (some) Crespo EGL SOs, hopefully will fix some OpenGL issues.

 2011-06-03
     Add usb_connected switch to kernel, fixes usb mounting and usb connection detection.